RLejolivet/Larbot/readme.rst

 Documentation
 =============

-The user documentation can be found, along with the latest "compiled" binary, at `http://mentor2.dyndns.org/Laraeph/Larbot`.

 There is unfortunately no code documentation for people trying to read it.
 The basic idea is:

 	- *run_ui.pyw* contains the Qt part of the project to make the interface work (along with the files in Larbot/ui)